Podlasie: Russian rule

-At the end of the Napoleonic wars in 1815, the Congress of Vienna transformed most of the Duchy of Warsaw, including the formerly Podlachian parts, into "Congress Poland" (formally the Kingdom of Poland) and placed it in a personal union with Russia; with that, all of Podlachia fell under Russian control.
+At the end of the Napoleonic wars in 1815, the Congress of Vienna transformed most of the Duchy of Warsaw, including the formerly Podlachian parts, into "Congress Poland" (formally the Kingdom of Poland) and placed it in a personal union with Russia; with that, all of Podlasie fell under Russian control.
 In theory this kingdom was created as an autonomous entity but in practice its separate laws and freedoms were simply ignored by the Emperors and control was steadily centralised, particularly following the November and January Uprisings (1830–31, 1863–64).
-Within Congress Poland the former Siedlce Department became the Podlachia Voivodeship, while the former Łomża Department became the Augustów Voivodeship; these became the Podlachian and Augustów Governorates in 1837.
+Within Congress Poland the former Siedlce Department became the Podlasie Voivodeship, while the former Łomża Department became the Augustów Voivodeship; these became the Podlachian and Augustów Governorates in 1837.

 In 1842 the Belostok Oblast was dissolved and merged into Grodno Governorate, and the Drohiczyn Uyezd was merged into Bielsk Uyezd.
 In 1844 the Podlachian Governorate was merged into the Lublin Governorate.

 In the second half of the 19th century, Białystok grew into a significant center of the textile industry, the largest after Łódź in then-partitioned Poland.
 Białystok was the largest industrial center between Warsaw and Łódź in the west, Saint Petersburg in the north and Moscow in the east, and was nicknamed "Manchester of the North".

 In the 19th century the region was a stronghold of Polish resistance against Russian rule.
-The battles of Węgrów and Siemiatycze, both fought in Podlachia in 1863, were among the largest battles of the January Uprising.
+The battles of Węgrów and Siemiatycze, both fought in Podlasie in 1863, were among the largest battles of the January Uprising.
 Stanisław Brzóska, the last partisan of the January Uprising, operated there until 1865.
 He was hanged publicly by the Russians in Sokołów Podlaski in May 1865.
 As a result of the uprising, in 1867 Congress Poland was formally absorbed into Russia as the Vistula Land (Privislinsky Krai), although the Kingdom still nominally existed.
-The Podlachian Governorate was also restored under the name Siedlce Governorate, and the Augustów Governorate was split between the Łomża and Suwałki Governorates; Augustów itself went to Suwałki Governorate while the rest of the Podlachian territory went to the Łomża Governorate.
+The Podlachian Governorate was also restored under the name Siedlce Governorate, and the Augustów Governorate was split into the Łomża and Suwałki Governorates; Augustów itself went to Suwałki Governorate.

 According to the Russian Imperial Census of 1897, the most spoken languages in the Siedlce Governorate were Polish (66.13%), Yiddish (15.56%) and Ukrainian (13.95%).
 At the same time the most spoken languages in Bielsk Uyezd were Ukrainian (39.1%), Polish (34.9%), Yiddish (14.9%), Russian (5.9%) and Belarusian (4.9%); those in the Białystok Uyezd were Polish (33.95%), Yiddish (28.34%), Belarusian (26.13%), Russian (6.68%) and German (3.59%).

-In 1912 Siedlce Governorate was once again abolished and divided between the Lublin, Łomża and Kholm Governorates, with all three gaining some parts of the former Podlachia; Kholm Governorate was also removed administratively from the Vistula Land, instead being made part of the Kiev General Governorate.
+In 1912 Siedlce Governorate was once again abolished and divided between the Lublin, Łomża and Kholm Governorates, with all three gaining some parts of the former Podlasie; Kholm Governorate was also removed administratively from the Vistula Land, instead being made part of the Kiev General Governorate.